 Protein cuisine

 Until their chompers come in, only serve small portions of ground meat, or puree it.
 As they get older, they can graduate to slightly larger bites or thinly sliced pieces.
-Steer clear of tough or chewy cuts of meat like flank steak, as they are too hard for them to eat.

 Pureeing meat is easy peasy.
 Just drop a chunk of meat into a blender or food processor, add a little water or broth and blend until smooth.
 Ready to serve!